stories series webworks weblog who-is

 So I swung by HeadRoom for new Shures, but Shure’s new E’s have much thinner cords.
 “Anything else as good?” asks I.

 Guy pulls out the Earphones phtoUltimate Ears super.fi 5 Pro ($180).
-I buy sans listen; take ‘em home and am impressed.
+I buy sans listen; take ’em home and am impressed.
 For the first time I hear a decent bass response from ear-canals.
 People say both the Shure and Etymotics have good bass, but I never thot so, even when I had the in-ear seal as tight as a [fill in offensive simile here].
 But these UE’s go low, likely cuz of their dual drivers, one just for bass.
-(Caveat: HR mentioned the crossover could be a prob as it occurs at in vocal mid-range, but probs for them and usually out of my range of perception.)
+(Caveat: HR mentioned the crossover could be a prob as it occurs at in vocal mid-range, but probs for them are usually out of my range of perception.)

 Jeremias PinkLatest High Country News has a profile on a pocatello graphic designer who also makes bikes to give away — when he’s not teaching folks how to fix their own bikes… Seems to be currying a sort of low-key activist stance on fighting urban sprawl.